Greater-London-Authority/webhook-deployer/README.md

 # Webook deployer

-`webhook-deployer` is a tool that listens for a `workflow_run.completed` webhook triggered by GitHub Actions, downloads the associated build artifcat `.zip` file, and extracts its contents to a specified directory.
+`webhook-deployer` is a tool that listens for a `workflow_run.completed` webhook triggered by GitHub Actions, downloads the associated build artifact `.zip` file, and extracts its contents to a specified directory.
 Notifications of successfuly deploys can be sent to a [ntfy.sh](https://ntfy.sh/) topic.

 ## Motivating problem

-We have a large numebr of web applications.
+We have a large number of web applications.
 When one of these is updated, we want to perform a build process (typically running `npm run build`), then copy the static files to a server, where they are served by a web-server such as Caddy/Apache/nginx.

 ### Alternative approaches